cloudmesh/cloudmesh-pi-burn/README.md

   This command switches on and off the LEDs of the specified PIs.
 If the hostname is omitted.
-It is assumed that the code is executed on a PI and its LED are set.
+It is assumed that the code is executed on a PI and its LED is set.
 To list the PIs LED status you can use the list command

   Examples: